 Threats

-The conservation status of the leafy sea dragon is endangered due to many threats to its existence.
-One of the greatest man-made threats is the roaring collector industry.
-Although their exploitation is illegal, many leafy sea dragons are used for alternative medicine purposes.
 Additionally, people take these species and keep them as aquarium pets, thus reducing their numbers.
 Fishing nets do occasionally entangle sea dragons, and when this happens, they often perish.

 They are also prone to predation at an early age due to their inability to swim quickly and cover distances.
 This vulnerability also leads to many sea dragons being washed up onto shorelines from deeper water during storms and extreme weather.

 Other artificial threats include pollution, sea plastic, and industrial run-off from coastal human activities.
 The loss of habitat, particularly seaweed and seagrass beds, is a major danger to the survival of these creatures.
 This all contributes toward a more difficult habitat for sea dragons.
+Its IUCN red list conservation status is least concern.

-As a mostly prey animal that feeds on smaller ocean animals, the leafy sea dragon does not pose any real threat to humans.
+It does not pose any real threat to humans.
 As a slow-moving animal, sometimes being seen to remain in the same position for up to 68 hours, even if they were a threat to humans, they would be fairly easy to avoid.

-Facts about the Leafy Sea Dragon
+8 more Surprising Facts about the Leafy Sea Dragon

 - Sea dragons disguise themselves as seaweed, or leaves, to avoid predation.